senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 #### Windows

-Bring up the file explorer.
-Navigate to the C:\ drive.
-Drag `go` folder into the trash.
+The latest version of the Go installer for windows will offer to automatically delete an old version from the system.
+Choose this in the installer.

 Submit: